The asymptotic expansion of the spacetime metric at the event horizon: Introduction

-Though our main results are proven assuming real analyticity, important intermediate results hold in the smooth category.
-We therefore introduce all objects assuming only smoothness.
-Let $(M, g)$ be a smooth spacetime, i.e.\ a time-oriented connected Lorentzian manifold of dimension $n+1 \geq 2$, with a smooth lightlike hypersurface $\H \subset M$.
+Let us now explain how non-degenerate Killing horizon data, in the sense of Definition \ref{def: non-deg Killing data}, are naturally induced on any non-degenerate Killing horizon in any vacuum spacetime.
+For this, let $(M, g)$ be a smooth spacetime, i.e.\ a time-oriented connected Lorentzian manifold of dimension $n+1 \geq 2$, with an embedded smooth lightlike hypersurface